Physical Therapy Guide to Down Syndrome

 Physical therapists work with people with DS from infancy through adulthood.
 They help them function as independently as possible during different phases of life.
 Physical therapists help people with DS gain strength and enjoy movement to benefit their overall health.
 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To locate a physical therapist in your area, visit Find a PT.

 Every U.S. state and territory offers early intervention programs for infants and toddlers with developmental delays.
 Visit the ECTA Center to find your state program’s contact information.

 What Is Down Syndrome?

-Down syndrome, also called Trisomy 21, is a genetic disorder causing babies to be born with an extra copy of chromosome 21.
+Down syndrome, or Trisomy 21, is a genetic disorder in which babies have an extra copy of chromosome 21.
 Most people have 23 pairs of chromosomes or 46 chromosomes in each cell.
 However, most babies with DS have three copies of chromosome 21 instead of two copies.
-Chromosomes determine how a baby grows in the mother's womb before birth and how the baby's body functions after birth; normally, a baby is born with 46 chromosomes.
-The extra copy of chromosome 21 in babies born with Down syndrome changes the typical development of the child’s brain and body.
+Chromosomes determine how a baby grows in the mother's womb and how the body functions after birth.
+An extra copy of chromosome 21 causes changes in the development of the child’s brain and body.
 This results in differences in cognitive and physical function.

 Signs and Symptoms

-Down syndrome may be detected during pregnancy by screening or diagnostic tests.
-If not detected before birth, Down syndrome usually is detectable at birth by the baby's physical characteristics.
-These physical characteristics include:
+Down syndrome may be found during pregnancy through diagnostic tests.
+When not found before birth, DS usually is noticed at birth based on physical traits.
+These may include:

 - Low muscle tone.